bullockw/disaster-recovery/LabGuide100.md

 ## Quickstart Deployment
 ### Prerequisites
-1. Download the accompanying zip folder provided for this lab.
+1. Download & unzip the [Terraform zip file](https://github.com/bullockw/disaster-recovery/blob/master/terraform/DR-ORDS-RW.zip) to your local machine.

 2. Create your own private/public key pair on your local system.
 3. Zip up all of the files in to a zip folder.
 The zip file name is not important.